 Drink more Water

 The most understated and ignored aspect of your daily routine is water consumption.
 Drinking 6 to 8 glasses of water a day flushes out toxins from the body and keeps the immune system in good working condition.
+Enough water makes your bowel movement smooth and regular.
+Therefore, you do not get constipation and no more straining while passing stool.

 Also Read: Liquid Diet for Hemorrhoids: What to drink?